junnlikestea/reesolve/README.md

 ![release](https://github.com/junnlikestea/reesolve/workflows/release/badge.svg)
 [![Build status](https://github.com/junnlikestea/reesolve/workflows/Continuous%20Integration/badge.svg)](https://github.com/junnlikestea/reesolve/actions)

-reesolve a tool for dual stack IPv4 & IPv6 A & AAAA lookups, these seem to be the records I'm frequently after.
+reesolve a tool for dual stack IPv4 & IPv6 A/AAAA and CNAME lookups.
+These seem to be the records I'm frequently after.
 Why not write a tool for it?